quattor/quattor.github.com/_posts/2014-03-24-spma-yum-migration.md

 updates.
 But this changes a little bit the way you achieve a controlled deployment of packages with well defined upgrade times.
 What used to be done by updating package list is now achieved through the use of immutable package repositories (also called YUM snapshots).

-This documentation describes the main steps needed to update a machine from Quattor 13.1 and SPMA-based deployment to Quattor 14.2.1 or later) and
+This documentation describes the main steps needed to update a machine from Quattor 13.1 and SPMA-based deployment to Quattor 14.6.0 (or later) and
 YUM-based deployment.
 It also describes how to keep a unified deployment server for both Quattor versions.
 And it introduces some tools developed by the
 Quattor community to help managing YUM repositories and YUM snapshots.

-__Short summary: all Quattor sites are encouraged to move quickly to Quattor 14.2.1 (or later) release and YUM-based deployment.
+__Short summary: all Quattor sites are encouraged to move quickly to Quattor 14.6.0 (or later) release and YUM-based deployment.
 Apart from a few operational changes for a sustainable management of YUM snapshots, the change should be easy, with very few modifications required to your site configuration.__

 _Most of the examples provided below assume a SCDB context.
 With small variations they apply the same way to Aquilon, except that the path where you put the templates may differ._